thibaudrobin/thibaudrobin-website/content/articles/docker-kali.md

 ## 2. Create a nice Dockerfile

-Ok now that you have Docker, wen can build our own Kali image.
+Ok now that you have Docker, we can build our own Kali image.
 All the images are available online (https://www.kali.org/news/official-kali-linux-docker-images/) but none of them are really interresting.
-Below, all the tools I need :
+Below are all the tools I need :

 ```md
 aircrack-ng